 For cheaper dupe though I also really like Function of Beauty’s Hair Serum**.
 A completely custom hair treatment, this serum is also silicone-based for glossing and smoothing locks, and also contains a host of natural ingredients targeted to your hair’s sepcific needs (plus you get to choose the scent you want).
 For my full thoughts on this personalised hair serum, browse my Function of Beauty Hair Serum review.

 So for the price though would I rebuy Gisou’s Hair Oil?
-Probably not (unless I end up missing that scent too much).
+Possibly not (although I could easily end up missing that scent too much).
 That’s not because this isn’t a great product though, just that there are some brilliant alternatives that are a lot cheaper.

 Great for: Damaged hair that lacks shine/ post styling smoothing/ pretty much all hair types.
 Anyone who likes their hair products in beautiful glass bottles with photogenic aesthetics (so that’s everyone then)

-Not-so-great for: The wallet…ouch.
-Anyone who likes their haircare without a side of silicones.
+Not-so-great for: My wallet…ouch.
+Also anyone who likes their haircare without a side of silicones.